 Before leaving the original colony, honey bees gorge on honey for the journey to move to a new home.
-They are generally not very defensive but can be enticed to sting.
-Please, do NOT spray with poisons or try to kill.
+Generally speaking, they not very defensive.
+However, they can be enticed to sting.
+Please, do NOT spray with poisons or try to kill them.
 Swarms are only in a temporary resting place until they rest enough to move on to their final destination.
-This activity is a very common occurrence in April and May.
-Many people find them in their yards or around their homes.
-Swarms can be harmed by high winds, hail, and heavy rains as well as cold, freezing weather.

 Swarming activity is a very common occurrence in April and May.
 Many people find them in their yards on trees or bushes or other places.
 Swarms can be harmed by high winds, hail, and heavy rains as well as sometimes cold, freezing weather.

 As a public service, and free of charge, I remove or pick-up your un-welcomed honey bee swarm!
 I am available in Johnson and Wyandotte, and counties in Kansas, as well as eastern Jackson and southern Platte counties in Missouri.
 I will even try to leave you with a small jar of honey for your effort.
 I have 50 (2022) years experience working with honey bees.